 India's Golden Triangle of Delhi, Agra and Jaipur is the major draw for many first-time visitors to the country, but beyond them lies a region of little-visited treasures that makes for a compelling trip for anyone wishing to get off the beaten track.

-Northern Rajasthan and the Thar Desert offer all the vibrancy and colour of their better known neighbours but none of the crowds.
+Northern Rajasthan and the Thar Desert offer all the vibrancy and color of their better known neighbors but none of the crowds.
 The Shekhavati region of the north eastern Aravalli mountain range is an arid, rugged landscape home to the Marwari traders.
 Situated on an important trade route between Delhi and the Gujarat coast, local traders grew rich in the 18th and 19th centuries and built a series of elaborate palaces, forts and mansions to showcase their wealth.

 Known as havelis after the Persian word for enclosed space, these atmospheric old houses are famous for their frescoes.
 Everything from images of daily life to historic events and mythological creatures adorn the walls.

 Many havelis remain family-owned but visitors can explore the inner courtyards, stay in the charming bedrooms and experience what life was once like in the region’s heyday, at several that have been converted to hotels.
 From Shekhavati it is possible to continue by road to Bikaner, to see the impressive red sandstone Junagarh Fort.
 The grandiose interior of the 16th-century fort is beautifully preserved and exquisitely decorated, its numerous palaces, chapels, courtyards and balconies awash with delicate carvings, gold leaf, lacquered walls and intricate mirror and glass inlays.